Ac6Embedded/apollo-docs/docs/security/cra/qa.md

 - Procedural (service policy, access logs),
 - Technical (debug disable, authenticated maintenance mode, bus protections).[2][7]

-### Q7) Our product includes lots of HW/SW we don’t control.
+### Q7) Our product includes lots of HW/SW we dont control.
 What does CRA expect?

 The manufacturer placing the PDE remains responsible, even with third-party components.[1][2]
 - **Due diligence**: ensure integrated components (including OSS) do not compromise cybersecurity.[3]